softwaremill/sttp/docs/backends/zio.md

 "com.softwaremill.sttp.client" %% "async-http-client-backend-zio-streams" % "2.0.3"
 ```

 And use the `sttp.client.asynchttpclient.ziostreams.AsyncHttpClientZioStreamsBackend` backend implementation.
 The backend supports streaming of type `Stream[Throwable, ByteBuffer]`.
+To leverage ZIO environment, use the `SttpStreamsClient` object to create request send/websocket open effects.

 Requests can be sent with a streaming body: